semaphoreci/semaphore/docs/docs/getting-started/migration/travis.md

 ## Overview

-Travis CI a YAML-based syntax to define pipelines and actions.
+Travis CI is a YAML-based syntax to define pipelines and actions.
 In Semaphore, you can use the [visual workflow editor](../../using-semaphore/workflows#workflow-editor) to more easily configure and preview pipelines.

-Semaphore [cloud machines](../../reference/machine-types) also provide a 2x speed boost and a much better reliability when compared with Travis CI.
+Semaphore [cloud machines](../../reference/machine-types) also provide a 2x speed boost and much better reliability when compared with Travis CI.

 ## Travis CI vs Semaphore